Introduction

 Baby Oil or Coconut Oil

-Natural oils such as baby oil or coconut oil are gentle and effective at breaking down Crayola marker pigments.
-Follow these steps:
+Natural oils like baby oil or coconut oil work well to break down Crayola marker pigments.
+Just follow these steps:

-- Apply a small amount of oil to the stained area.
+- Put a small amount of oil on the stained area.

-- Gently massage in circular motions until the marker starts to lift.
+- Gently massage it in circular motions until the marker starts to lift.

 - Rinse with warm water and dry with a soft towel.